Graham Norton: Radio

 "Keep your eyes out for it.
 It was filthy by the way."

-On 11 November 2020, Norton announced that he would step down from the show and hosted his final Saturday morning show on 19 December 2020 after 10 years.
+On 11 November 2020, Norton announced that he would step down from the show and hosted his final Saturday morning show on 19 December 2020, after 10 years.
 He was replaced by Claudia Winkleman from February 2021.

-Norton confirmed in November 2020 that he would join Virgin Radio UK in 2021 to host shows on Saturday and Sunday.
+Norton joined Virgin Radio UK in January 2021, hosting shows on Saturday and Sunday.
+In February 2024, Norton announced that "he wanted his weekends back" and would step away from hosting his weekend radio show for the station.

 Eurovision Song Contest

-Norton, along with Claudia Winkleman, hosted the first annual Eurovision Dance Contest, which was held on 1 September 2007 in London, England.
+Norton, along with Claudia Winkleman, hosted the first annual Eurovision Dance Contest, which was held on 1 September 2007, in London, England.
 The format was based on the BBC's Strictly Come Dancing and the EBU's Eurovision Song Contest.
 Norton and Winkleman also hosted the 2008 contest in Glasgow, Scotland.

 In October 2008, it was confirmed by the BBC that Norton would replace Terry Wogan as the presenter of the UK national selection of the Eurovision Song Contest, Your Country Needs You.

 On 5 December 2008, it was announced that Norton would also take over from Wogan as the British commentator for the main Eurovision Song Contest.
 The 54th Eurovision Song Contest was held in the Olympic Arena, Moscow on 16 May 2009.

+In January 2009, Norton hosted Eurovision: Your Country Needs You, a talent show to find who would represent the United Kingdom in the Eurovision Song Contest that year.
+The winning song, It's My Time, was penned by Diane Warren and Andrew Lloyd Webber and was sung in the contest by Jade Ewen, who the public voted to represent the United Kingdom.

 Norton's debut jokes received some positive reviews from the British press.
 The Guardian noted his comments on Iceland's entry, which finished in second place, had "rooted around in a cupboard and found an old bridesmaid dress from 1987" and the Armenian singers, who finished in 10th place, were sporting traditional dress, "which would be true if you come from the village where Liberace is the mayor."
 The Times noted his highlighting of the arrest of 30 gay rights protesters in Moscow – "heavy-handed policing has really marred what has been a fantastic Eurovision."

 In 2015, Norton, along with Petra Mede, hosted the Eurovision Song Contest's Greatest Hits concert show on 31 March at the Eventim Apollo, in Hammersmith, London to commemorate the contest's 60th anniversary.